Where do centipedes come from in the bathroom?

 Centipedes try to get inside during the hot and dry months because they are seeking a more hospitable habitat.
 The most common entry points for centipedes are holes; crack or gaps in the foundation wall; and under or around openings between doorframes and the doors.

-READ ALSO: What is static stress?
+READ ALSO: What is a non integer rational?

 How did a centipede get in my house?